Setting Intentions Are A “Part Practical, Part Magic” Wellness Practice, Experts Say

-In my early twenties, I fell down the rabbit hole of learning about personal development and spirituality.
-Arguably one of the most powerful practices that I learned was the ritual of setting intentions.
-As cliche as it may sound, it changed my life, truly.
-I spent decades coasting through life thinking that things — both good and bad — just happen to you, and you didn't have much say in the matter.
-However, setting intentions empowers us to decide what we want and how we want to experience life.
-Sure, life is unpredictable and will likely still throw us some curveballs.
-But ultimately, we are the ones writing the masterpiece that is our lives, and intention setting helps us do that.
+In my early twenties, I went through a personal growth journey that included falling down a rabbit hole of personal development and spirituality research.
+One of the most impactful practices I picked up along the way was that of setting intentions for manifestation.
+While a more common place ritual these days, it was all new to me at the time.
+It was also life-changing.
+I realized that I wasted years coasting through life thinking that things — both good and bad — just happen to me, and that I didn't have much say on the matter.
+What setting intentions does is it empowers you to decide what you want and how you want to experience life.
+Sure, life is unpredictable and will likely still throw you some curveballs.
+But, ultimately, you are the one writing the story of your life and intention setting helps you do just that.

 "Intentions are an opportunity to design and take ownership of our lived experience," says Amina AlTai, a holistic leadership and mindset coach to TZR.
 "It's like setting the GPS for our lives, and it allows us to shift from an experience that 'happens to us' to true vision-hood."

 Not to be confused with goals, Monica Berg, host of the Spiritually Hungry podcast and author of Fear is Not an Option and Rethink Love, tells TZR that intentions and goals are like siblings that work together.
 “Goals are static and set in the future,” she explains, “and intentions are in the here and now — they're about how you are being in the moment as you work toward your goals.”